Montgomery St. Peter Montgomery St. Peter

 Getting around Amsterdam is one of the most enjoyable ways to explore and experience the city!
 There are countless options from bicycling, taking a canal tour, riding the tram or simply walking.

 By Bike.
 Bikes are used as the preferred method of transit by locals.
 Multiple companies offer bike tours and rent bikes to tourists for single and multi days including: Ajax Bike, Yellow Bike and Mac Bike.
 Daily rentals cost around €20 depending on the type of bike.
-Some rentals require a security deposit or minimal insurance fee incase of damage or theft.
+Some rentals require a security deposit or minimal insurance fee in case of damage or theft.

 On Foot.
 Amsterdam’s neighborhoods are easily walkable by those who enjoy getting around on foot.